Class Series Concept

 Definition

-Supervises an assigned team of Retirement Specialists; OR is designated as a technical expert for administrative policy issues related to retirement system plans and the Deferred Compensation Program.
+This is the supervisory or expert level of the series.
+Supervises an assigned team of Retirement Specialists; OR is a designated technical expert for administrative policy issues related to retirement system plans and the Deferred Compensation Program.

 Distinguishing Characteristics